BMPixel/moffee/README.md

 ### Options and Styles

-Front matter is used to define Moffee's behavior.
+Front matter is used to define moffee's behavior.
 Default values are:

 ```yaml
 ---